statisticalbiotechnology/triqler/README.rst

 Some remarks:

-- The reported protein expressions are the expected value of the protein's expression in the run.
-They are calculated relative to the protein's mean expression and are **not** log transformed.
+- The *q_value* and *posterior_error_prob* columns represent respectively the FDR and PEP for the hypothesis that the protein was correctly identified and has a fold change larger than the specified --fold_change_eval.
+- The *protein_id_PEP* and *diff_exp_prob_<FC>* columns are simply the separate probabilities that make up the above hypothesis test, i.e. for correct identification and for fold change respectively.
 - The reported fold change is log2 transformed and is the expected value based on the posterior distribution of the fold change.
 - If more than 2 treatment groups are present, separate files will be written out for each pairwise comparison with suffixes added before the file extension, e.g. proteins.1vs3.tsv.
+- The reported protein expressions per run are the expected value of the protein's expression in that run.
+They represent relative values (**not** log transformed) to the protein's mean expression across all runs, which itself would correspond to the value 1.0.
+For example, a value of 1.5 means that the expression in this sample is 50% higher than the mean across all runs.
+A second example comparing values across samples: if sample1 has a value of 2.0 and sample2 a value of 1.5, it means that the expression in sample1 is 33% higher than in sample2 (2.0/1.5=1.33).
+We don't necessarily recommend using these values for downstream analysis, as the idea is that the actual value of interest is the fold change between treatment groups rather than between samples.